History of Friendship Community Church

 In January 2014 Kurt Friesen took over as the Youth Pastor and brought leadership to our middle school and Sr. high youth programs.
 Since 2017, Jackie Friesen is active in children’s ministry, youth ministry and in bringing additional leadership to the missions’ trips.
 Also beginning that year, Connor Baerg started heading up the young adult ministry.

-Friendship Community Church is a member of the Baptist General Conference of Canada http://www.bgc.ca
+Friendship Community Church is a member of the BC Baptist Conference http://www.bcbc.ca and the Baptist General Conference of Canada http://www.bgc.ca